K40Nano/K40Nano/README.md

 NanoConnection
 ---
-The NanoConnection class is based on almost exclusively a highly-streamlined version of K40 Whisperer code and performs the interface, packetizations, and handling the usb connection to the device.
-The USB connection is done by the NanoUsb class.
-For testing purposes, the NanoUsb class can be switched, with the MockUsb class.
+The `NanoConnection` class is based on almost exclusively a highly-streamlined version of K40 Whisperer code and performs the interface, packetizations, and handling the usb connection to the device.
+The USB connection is done by the `NanoUsb` class.
+For testing purposes, the `NanoUsb` class can be exchanged for the MockUsb class.
 The MockUsb class will also be used if there is no valid `pyusb` install.

-If you wish to send data via the NanoConnection direcly, for example you want to feed it pre-made data from an EGV file, you would only need to open the connection, write() the data, flush() the buffer, and close() the connection.
+If you wish to send data via the `NanoConnection` direcly, for example you want to feed it pre-made data from an EGV file, you would only need to open the connection, write() the data, flush() the buffer, and close() the connection.
 And the connection will deal with all the packetization and crc errors and resends for you.

 Units
 ---
 The code throughout uses mils (1/1000th of an inch).
-So 2000 is 2 inches.
+So 2000 is 2 inches, etc. The lasers have a dpi of 1000.

 Coordinate System
 ---
 The coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
 Which is to say higher Y values mean lower on the device.
 This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which seemed to strongly imply that all Y values are negative.
 Internally the commands are all relative with a positive magnitude.

 Documentation
 ---
-See Wiki for documentation of the LHYMICRO-GL format. https://github.com/K40Nano/K40Nano/wiki
+See Wiki for documentation of the LHYMICRO-GL format.

+https://github.com/K40Nano/K40Nano/wiki